The math most sellers never see

 Adjust the inputs below to see an estimate of what you may net from your Chicago area home sale.

 Optional.
-Enter your estimated mortgage balance to see after-loan proceeds.
+Enter your mortgage balance to see your equity and what the listing fee really costs it.

 Use your most recent tax bill.
 Provides a timing-based estimate of seller tax credit.